Free Maryland Criminal & Arrest Record Search (All MD Counties)

 While county jails cover a wider area and are most prevalent in Maryland, one city jail in Maryland is located in the largest city in Maryland and is the Baltimore City Correctional Center.
 The best way to find an inmate and information about a city jail is as follows:

-1. To search for information on the city jail in Maryland, navigate to this website, Baltimore City Correctional Center.
+1. To search for information on the city jail in Maryland, navigate to this website: Baltimore City Correctional Center.

 2. Directly on the homepage, the address and phone number should be present.
 Sometimes it’s near the bottom of the page or under the tab called “Contact us.”